makerdao/chief/README.md

 ## APIs

-`DssChief` provides the following public properties:
+`Chief` provides the following public properties:

 - `live`: Indicates if the system is already active or not (1 == active, 0 == inactive).
 - `hat`: Contains the address of the current "chief".